MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-faq.md

 ### I applied a package, but it failed.
 How can I do further debugging to determine the failure?

-Link to download operation logs is available in the Visual Studio output pane.
+A link to download operation logs is available in the Visual Studio output pane.
 It is downloaded in case of failures, or if you enable the setting in **Tools> Options> Power Platform Tools**.

 ### How can I find out what packages are applied to my environment?